adityabharti83/recipe-analytics-pipeline/README.md

 - [ ] **Meal Planning** - Weekly menu generator
 - [ ] **Shopping List** - Auto-generated from recipes
 - [ ] **Dietary Filters** - Filter by dietary restrictions

+## ⚠️ Known Constraints & Limitations

+- Synthetic data: User interactions are simulated, so insights are illustrative, not from real production usage.
+- Single-category focus: The pipeline is built around a recipe use case and may need adjustments for other domains.
+- Batch-oriented ETL: Current implementation runs as on-demand scripts, not scheduled or streaming.
+- Limited scale testing: The dataset is small (dozens of recipes, a few hundred interactions); performance on very large datasets is not benchmarked.

 ## 📄 License